 - 28. With regards to the potential for an increase in noise as a consequence of compressors used at the proposed medical centre, the following is noted: - Practice hours are proposed to be between Monday and Friday 8am to 6pm, with an additional hour on Tuesdays (until 7pm), and Saturday am to midday.
-Any compressors used on site will not be in constant use, and will be required to comply with Environmental Protection (Noise) Regulations 1997; - The objector who raised concerns relating to noise levels, will be approximately 29 metres from the proposed medical centre;
+Any compressors used on site will not be in constant use, and will be required to comply with Environmental Protection (Noise) Regulations 1997; - The objector resides in the unit adjacent to the proposed car park at the rear of the clinic;

-- The objector's property will abut an area of the subject lot which is proposed to remain vacant, and subdivided into two lots in future for commercial and/or residential purposes; - Rooms within the medical centre closest to the objector's property will contain washing and toilet facilities on the ground floor, and storerooms on the upper level; - The existing 1.8m high Colorbond fence along the dividing fenceline between the subject lot and 9 Railway Road is in good condition; - The two units directing abutting the portion of boundary where the medical centre is proposed, did not have any concerns regarding the proposal and did not want the masonry wall; - By having a masonry wall erected between the Railway Road frontage to the western most boundary of Unit 3/9 Railway Road, there will be no continuity in the fencing material used; and - Dividing fences are a civil matter under the Dividing Fences Act. - 29.
+- Rooms within the medical centre closest to the objector's property will contain washing and toilet facilities on the ground floor, and storerooms on the upper level; - The existing 1.8m high Colorbond fence along the dividing fence line between the subject lot and 9 Railway Road is in good condition; - The other units directly abutting the portion of boundary where the medical centre is proposed, did not have any concerns regarding the proposal and did not want the masonry wall; - By having a masonry wall erected between the Railway Road frontage to the western most boundary of Unit 3/9 Railway Road, there will be no continuity in the fencing material used; and - Dividing fences are a civil matter under the Dividing Fences Act. - 29.
 Taking into consideration the points raised in this section of the report, it is recommended that condition 12 of the Shire's approval dated 17 February 2010 for a medical centre on the subject lot, be removed by Council.